ColdBox/coldbox-platform/install/SecurityInterceptor/readme.txt

-The security interceptor provides security to an application.
+This interceptor provides security to an application.
 It is very flexible and customizable.
 It bases off on the ability to secure events by creating rules.
-This interceptor will then try to match a rule to the incoming even and the user's credentials.
-The only requirement is that the developer use the coldfusion <cfloging> and <cfloginuser> and set the roles accordingly.
+This interceptor will then try to match a rule to the incoming event and the user's credentials on roles and/or permissions.

+Default Security:
+This interceptor will try to use ColdFusion's cflogin + cfloginuser authentication by default.
+However, if you are using your own authentication mechanisims you can still use this interceptor by implementing a Security Validator Object.

 Ex:
 <cflogin>